mark200/TOFU/README.md

 Server (Develop): ![Server coverage](https://gitlab.ewi.tudelft.nl/cse1105/2020-2021/team-repositories/oopp-group-54/repository-template/badges/develop/coverage.svg?job=server-test)

 ## TOFU

-TOFU is the communication system between lecturers and students for the online education.
+TOFU is an online platform that is meant to enhance the communication between lecturers and students.
+It is meant to be used in conjunction with video-telephony software such as Zoom, Jitsi, etc.

 ## Group members